'Be more adventurous to change lives'

 What has the Future Generations Act done for Wales?

-Public bodies must be more ambitious, adventurous and resourceful if the Wellbeing and Future Generations Act is to improve long-term living standards, according to future generations commissioner Sophie Howe.
+Public bodies must be more ambitious, adventurous and resourceful if the Well-being of Future Generations Act is to improve long-term living standards, according to future generations commissioner Sophie Howe.

-It is a year since the act came into force - the Wales Audit Office, which has reviewed progress so far, said public bodies must match their enthusiasm for the new law with action.
+It has been two years since the act came into force - the Wales Audit Office, which has reviewed progress so far, said public bodies must match their enthusiasm for the new law with action.

 It found good examples of public bodies working differently, but said these organisations - from councils to national parks and the health service - must now show they are applying the act "more systematically".